hcs64/pif_rom_dumper/README.md

 ## Notes for Everdrive

+When you successfully run the dumper, a save file called `pif_rom_dumper.srm` will be created in the `ED64\Saves` directory.

-Locate the `save_db.txt` file in the `ED64` directory on your SD card.
-Add this line to the CRC detection section:
+The save type is specified in the header, so it should no longer be necessary to modify `save_db.txt` on Everdrive.
+For historical reference, this was once done by adding a line in the CRC detection section:

 ```
 0x5716C25D=3 (pif_rom_dumper)
 ```

-When you successfully run the dumper, a save file called `pif_rom_dumper.srm` will be created in the `ED64\Saves` directory.

 ## Notes for 64drive